chettrick/stm32cubef4/Projects/STM32469I_EVAL/Examples/Cortex/CORTEXM_MPU/readme.txt

 @par Example Description

-This example presents the MPU features.
+This example presents the MPU features on STM32F4xx devices and it can be easily ported to any other STM32 device supporting MPU.

 The example purpose is to configure a memory region as privileged read only region and tries to perform read and write operation in different mode.

 If the access is permitted LED1 is toggling.
 If the access is not permitted, a memory management fault is generated and LED3 is ON.